-The Quirimbas Archipelago National Park is one of the most important and biodiverse marine regions in the world.
+The Quirimbas Archipelago is a much sought after destination and is one of the most important and biodiverse marine regions in the world.
 It has an abundance of extremely rare species such as sea turtles, Dugongs, Humpback whales, dolphins and sharks.
 On land, lion, leopard, elephant, buffalo, wild dog, hyena, a diversity of antelope and much more add to this natural wealth.

 A Much Sought After Destination

 The Quirimbas National Park is located in six central districts of northern Mozambique’s Cabo Delgado Province, encompassing an area of approximately 7,506 square kilometres – 5,984 of these are on the mainland and 1,522 encompassing island habitats.

 The marine section of the Park comprises 11 of the southernmost islands: Quipaco, Quisiwe, Mefundvo, Quilalea, Sencar, Quirimba, Ibo Island, Quirambo, Fion, Matemo, and Ilha das Rolas.
 Mogundula Island lies in the park buffer zone.

 The islands are oriented in a rough north-south line parallel to, and at a distance of approximately 10km from, the mainland.

 The story of the creation of the Quirimbas National Park is a unique scenario.
 The Park was declared in June 2002 with the celebrations and official functions taking place on Ibo Island – which is now the Park’s headquarters.
 What is extraordinary is that the Park was established at the request of local communities, stakeholders and NGO’s, all interested in working together to protect the region!